New pictures: Parkland shooter might have tried to create vantage point to fire below

 One law enforcement source says the bullets appear to have been fired from inside the building.

-Two law enforcement sources tell Fox News that deputies and investigators on the scene discussed how it appeared that the suspect's efforts to establish that higher vantage poiint were thwarted by the school's use of hurricane-resistant windows.
+Two law enforcement sources tell Fox News that deputies and investigators on the scene discussed how it appeared that the suspect's efforts to establish that higher vantage point were thwarted by the school's use of hurricane-resistant windows.

 A third source, who was on the campus after the shooting and has close ties to the investigation, told Fox News: “What you are looking at is the third-floor teachers lounge, which faces west, Cruz was trying to shoot those windows out from the inside, creating a perch so he could act like a sniper -- little did he know, those windows are hurricane windows and they won’t shatter.
 Had he been able to get those shot out, who knows how many more people would’ve died, because he would’ve had sight to a wide-open courtyard where the other buildings funnel.”